Artists of the Gorge is an annual juried art exhibit showcasing the talent of local artists. This year marks the 44th event.

 Entry is free and open to all artists from Washougal to The Dalles and all of the Columbia River Gorge National Scenic Area.
 Artists must be 18 years or older.

 This event is open-themed.
 Paintings, drawings, sculpture, wood pieces, fabric art, and other media will be considered.

 Entries must be RECENT (completed within the last two years) and original works.
 Copies, patterns, commercial art, or class work will not be accepted.
 Each artist may submit a maximum of two entries.

-Artwork must be suitably prepared for display (i.e. framed and wired, ready for hanging; under glass or plexiglass as appropriate, etc.) and accompanied by the Artwork Display Agreement (coming soon).
+Artwork must be suitably prepared for display (i.e., framed and wired, ready for hanging; under glass or plexiglass as appropriate, etc.).

 This is a juried exhibition.
-Decision of the jurors is final.
-While every precaution will be taken to see that no damage occurs to entries, the sponsoring organizations will assume no responsibility for loss or damage.
+Decisions of the jurors are final.
+While every precaution will be taken to see that no damage occurs to entries, the sponsoring organizations will assume no responsibility for any loss or damage.

 Participating artists are on our mailing list, which is subject to public records requests.
 Please notify us if you want to be removed from this list.

 All work accepted is to remain on display for the duration of the exhibit.
 Art may be marked for sale; no part of any sale goes to the library.